mgius/Resume/resume.md

  > managing Windows Server 2003 era windows domains.
  >
  > I have extensive experience with setting up and maintaining the
- > Nagios network monitoring software, and some experience with
+ > Nagios network monitoring software, and experience with
  > the Cacti and Ganglia trending/monitoring suites of software.
  >
- > I have worked with moderately complex
- > Apache configurations, DRBD, DNS and DHCP
+ > I have worked with complex Apache configurations, DRBD, DNS and DHCP
  > configuration, and linux iptables configuration.
 <!-- Don't need these right now
  >